mhotchkiss84/open-tracker/README.md

 - The ticket will be removed from the issue section of the project view
 - Assigned members or project managers can edit an issue

-# Stretch Goals / Future plans
+# Stretch goals / future plans
 - Project users can comment on an issue
 - When a user completes the ticket or fixes the issue they can mark it as complete.
 - Once a ticket has been marked as complete the user in charge of the project can review and confirm that the issue is fixed.